 Storms are coming!
 Make sure the damage doesn't blow through your savings.

-Atlantic hurricane season began Sunday—and while federal forecasters predict we’ll see fewer storms than usual this year, it only takes one to deal a blow to your bank account.
 Luckily a little preparation goes a long way.
 Here’s how to safeguard your finances against a hurricane, or any unexpected natural disaster:

 1. Review your insurance coverage